Warhammer 40,000 Roleplay

 Warhammer 40,000 Roleplay is a role-playing game system with multiple source books set within the Warhammer 40,000 universe.
 The first game using the system, Dark Heresy, was created by Black Industries, which closed soon after the initial release.
 Official support by Fantasy Flight Games was discontinued in September 2016.
 The license was later acquired by Ulisses Spiele, who published a new game, Wrath & Glory, in 2018.
+In 2019, responsibility for Wrath & Glory was transferred to Cubicle 7, which continued support for the Wrath & Glory, re-released the old Fantasy Flight games as digital-only and later published Imperium Maledictum.

 For Fantasy Flight developed material, the Warhammer 40,000 Roleplay system is explained and used with small differences in a series of five independently playable games.
 Each has a different, narrow focus and multiple supporting books of its own: